-We’re really excited to announce that our new flow action ‘Convert HTML to Word‘ is now globally available within all Microsoft Flow regions.
+We’re really excited to announce that our new Power Automate action ‘Convert HTML to Word‘ is now globally available within all Microsoft Power Automate regions.
 The action

 If you’re looking to convert to PDF, please check out this article on our support site: Convert HTML to PDF

 Our support team periodically issue a customer satisfaction survey using Microsoft Forms.
 We need to get the results of each response and generate a word document containing extracted results allowing a support representative to pickup the document and apply further comments for internal records.

 1. Setup and create a Microsoft Form which is configured to capture the required information.

 2. Create a new Flow using the ‘Automated — from blank‘ option

 3. Enter a name for the Flow, select the SharePoint ‘When a new response is submitted‘ Forms trigger, click ‘Create‘

 5.a.
 Form ID: Select the form as per step 4

 5.b.
 Response Id: Select the ‘List of response notifications Response Id‘ from the ‘When a new response is submitted‘ action